-- Three letters of recommendation (at least 2 from clinical supervisors including your current or most recent primary supervisor)
+- Three letters of recommendation (from at least two clinical supervisors including your current or most recent primary supervisor)

 - Statement from dissertation chairperson indicating status and anticipated date of defense/completion (may be included in one of the three required letters of recommendation)

 *If applying through the APPA-CAS system presents financial hardship, please contact Nancy Glenn, Ph.D. (firstname.lastname@example.org) for an alternative application procedure.

-CAPS will offer two fellowship positions on Monday, February 25th, 2019, 7:00am PST.
+CAPS will offer two fellowship positions on Monday, February 24th, 2020, 7:00 am PST.
 Our Postdoctoral Fellowship Program follows the guidelines set forth by the Association of Psychology Postdoctoral and Internship Center (APPIC).
-The APPIC postdoctoral selection guidelines in effect for the 2019-2020 year can be found at the APPIC website.
+The APPIC postdoctoral selection guidelines in effect for the 2020–2021 year can be found on the APPIC website.

-The University of San Francisco conducts background checks on all new Post Doctoral Fellows.
+The University of San Francisco conducts background checks on all new postdoctoral fellows.
 All candidates for full-time and part-time assignments with the University must authorize a lawful background check as part of the application packet.
-An offer of employment is contingent upon verifying the accuracy of the information provided by the candidate and the background check results will determine suitability for employment at the University.
+An offer of employment is contingent on verifying the accuracy of the information provided by the candidate, and the background check results will determine suitability for employment at the University.